Regeneration (biology)

 The hydra and the planarian flatworm have long served as model organisms for their highly adaptive regenerative capabilities.
 Once wounded, their cells become activated and restore the organs back to their pre-existing state.
 The Caudata ("urodeles"; salamanders and newts), an order of tailed amphibians, is possibly the most adept vertebrate group at regeneration, given their capability of regenerating limbs, tails, jaws, eyes and a variety of internal structures.
 The regeneration of organs is a common and widespread adaptive capability among metazoan creatures.
 In a related context, some animals are able to reproduce asexually through fragmentation, budding, or fission.
 A planarian parent, for example, will constrict, split in the middle, and each half generates a new end to form two clones of the original.

 Echinoderms (such as the sea star), crayfish, many reptiles, and amphibians exhibit remarkable examples of tissue regeneration.
 The case of autotomy, for example, serves as a defensive function as the animal detaches a limb or tail to avoid capture.
 After the limb or tail has been autotomized, cells move into action and the tissues will regenerate.
 In some cases a shed limb can itself regenerate a new individual.
 Limited regeneration of limbs occurs in most fishes and salamanders, and tail regeneration takes place in larval frogs and toads (but not adults).
-The whole limb of a salamander or a triton will grow again and again after amputation.
+The whole limb of a salamander or a triton will grow repeatedly after amputation.
 In reptiles, chelonians, crocodilians and snakes are unable to regenerate lost parts, but many (not all) kinds of lizards, geckos and iguanas possess regeneration capacity in a high degree.
 Usually, it involves dropping a section of their tail and regenerating it as part of a defense mechanism.
 While escaping a predator, if the predator catches the tail, it will disconnect.